DonyorM/weresync/README.rst

 After the copy is completely finished, you can kill the daemon process.

-For more information, including how to copy the partition table from drive to another, see the `Basic Usage <https://weresync.readthedocs.io/en/master/weresync.html>`__ documentation page.
+For more information, including how to copy the partition table from one drive to another, see the `Basic Usage <https://weresync.readthedocs.io/en/master/weresync.html>`__ documentation page.

 Documentation
 =============

-Documentation can be found on the `Read the Docs <https://weresync.readthedocs.io/en/master/>`__.
+Documentation can be found on `Read the Docs <https://weresync.readthedocs.io/en/master/>`__.

 Contributing and Bug Reports
 ============================